vishal2github/noAdvancedJava/Theoretical_Notes/Framework/Spring_framework.md

   + In this case the class of the beans will be instantiated only once during the project's lifecycle.

-  + Singleton is also a design pattern.
+  + Singleton is also a **design pattern**.

   + Singleton scope's instantiation is eager.

   + This design pattern helps to create a singleton class.

-    + Singleton class has "private static instance/field", ensures that only one instace is maintained throughout the application.
+    + Singleton class has **private static instance/field**, ensures that only one instace is maintained throughout the application.

-    + Singleton class has "private constructor", prevents external code from creating multiple instances.
+    + Singleton class has **private constructor**, prevents external code from creating multiple instances.

-    + Singleton class has "public static method", ensures controlled access to the single instance.
+    + Singleton class has **public static method**, ensures controlled access to the single instance.

   <br>